jhurray/Ladybug/README.md

 }
 ```

-Use `JSONNestedObjectTransformer` to map JSON objects to types conforming to `JSONCodable`.
-Likewise use `JSONNestedListTransformer` to map lists of JSON  objects to a list of objects conforming to `JSONCodable`.
+Use `NestedObjectTransformer` to map JSON objects to types conforming to `JSONCodable`.
+Likewise use `NestedListTransformer` to map lists of JSON  objects to a list of objects conforming to `JSONCodable`.

 **Note:** If the property name is the same as the key path, you dont need to include the key path.

-### Dates: `JSONDateTransformer`
+### Dates: `DateTransformer`

 Finally, lets add dates to the mix.
-You can use `JSONDateTransformer` to map formatted date strings, ints, or doubles from JSON to `Date` objects.
+You can use `DateTransformer` to map formatted date strings, ints, or doubles from JSON to `Date` objects.

 Ladybug supports multiple date parsing formats: